datanav/docs/pump-execution.rst

    * - ``_id``
      - String
-     - The ``_id`` value for task-started entities is fixed and will always be "task-started"
+     - The ``_id`` value for pump-started entities is fixed and will always be "pump-started"

    * - ``event_type``
      - String
-     - The ``event_type`` value for task-started entities is fixed and will always be "task-started"
+     - The ``event_type`` value for pump-started entities is fixed and will always be "pump-started"

-   * - ``task_definition``
+   * - ``pump_definition``
      - String
-     - The ``_id`` value of the task configuration used to instantiate the task
+     - The ``_id`` value of the pump configuration used to instantiate the pump

-   * - ``task_instance``
+   * - ``pump_instance``
      - String
-     - A GUID value representing the instantiated task instance
+     - A GUID value representing the instantiated pump instance

    * - ``start_time``
      - String
-     - The ISO-formatted timestamp for the timestamp the task started ("YYYY-MM-DDTHH:mm:SS.fZ")
+     - The ISO-formatted timestamp for the timestamp the pump started ("YYYY-MM-DDTHH:mm:SS.fZ")

    * - ``source``
      - Object
-     - The full configuration for the source of the pipe the task is part of as it was when the task started
+     - The full configuration for the source of the pipe the pump is part of as it was when the pump started

    * - ``sink``
      - String
-     - The full configuration for the sink of the pipe the task is part of as it was when the task started
+     - The full configuration for the sink of the pipe the pump is part of as it was when the pump started

-The task-completed entity
+The pump-completed entity
 -------------------------

-If the task completes successfully, it will write a "task-completed" entity to the execution log.
+If the pump completes successfully, it will write a "pump-completed" entity to the execution log.

 Prototype
 ^^^^^^^^^
 ::

     {
-        "_id":  "task-completed",
+        "_id":  "pump-completed",
-        "event_type": "task-completed",
+        "event_type": "pump-completed",
-        "task_definition": "task-configuration-id",
+        "pump_definition": "pump-configuration-id",
-        "task_instance": "task-instance-id",
+        "pump_instance": "pump-instance-id",
-        "start_time": "task-started-timestamp-in-UTC",
+        "start_time": "pump-started-timestamp-in-UTC",
-        "end_time": "task-ended-iso-timestamp-in-UTC",
+        "end_time": "pump-ended-iso-timestamp-in-UTC",
-        "task_started_location": 1234,
+        "pump_started_location": 1234,
         "retry_entities_exist": false,
         "entities_succeeded": 123,
         "entities_failed": 0